 I participated in a sustainability Twitter “chat” featuring representatives of a leading American corporation.
 The online discussion focused on the company’s sustainability efforts, a topic about which I am passionate.
 The chat included mention of the need for more STEM-savvy employees, and discussed corporate efforts to support K-12 science, technology, engineering and math education to help young people develop 21st century workplace skills.

-Having raised funding for several nonprofit environmental education efforts over the years, I shared a “tweet” about a particularly innovative STEM nonprofit I thought the company might like to get to know.
-I was pleased to establish an introduction.
+Having raised funding for several nonprofit environmental education efforts over the years, I shared a “tweet” about a particularly innovative STEM nonprofit I thought the company might like to meet.
+And, I was able to make an introduction online!
+I admit, I decided to go prospect “fishing” during the Twitter chat, and the company was nice enough to respond positively.

-Social media stewardship is good for business, and it is good for your nonprofit organization!
+Social media stewardship is good for business, and it is good for your nonprofit organization.
+For additional advice, you might also enjoy reading Elizabeth Chung for Classy, “3 Social Media Strategies to Improve Donor Stewardship” (ca. 2015).